Transportation Master Plan Update

 Phase Four - Travel Patterns and Mobility Needs - Spring and Summer 2024

-Transportation Master Plan Update is currently at this stagePublic engagement on Origin Destination Survey results and future travel demand.
+Transportation Master Plan Update has finished this stagePublic engagement on Origin Destination Survey results and future travel demand.

 -